Believe it or not, seizures don’t just happen to humans.

 Originally published in the June 2014 issue of Veterinary Practice News – see original text for citations.

-As it turns out, the nervous, lymphatic and possibly other systems within the body already house cannabinoid receptors, making them already prepared to respond to both phyto- and endo-cannabinoids. regulates neuronal excitability.
-When it falters, an “endocannabinoid deficiency syndrome” may result, associated not only with seizures but also with the onset of fibromyalgia, irritable bowel syndrome, migraine and other maladaptive states…
+As it turns out, the nervous, lymphatic and possibly other systems within the body already house receptors, making them already prepared to respond to both phyto- and endo-compounds. regulates neuronal excitability.
+When it falters, an “ECS deficiency syndrome” may result, associated not only with seizures but also with the onset of fibromyalgia, irritable bowel syndrome, migraine and other maladaptive states…

-In fact, many integrative approaches for epilepsy also affect endocannabinoid states, including acupuncture along with certain nutritional supplements, herbal medicines, dietary changes, and, of course, cannabis.
+In fact, many integrative approaches for epilepsy also affect ECS states, including acupuncture along with certain nutritional supplements, herbal medicines, dietary changes, and, of course, hemp.

-A recent study by Colorado State University found that among those with an opinion, 92% of Canna-Pet® customers reported that our hemp products helped to relieve dog seizures or convulsions a moderate amount or a lot.
+A recent study by Colorado State University found that among those with an opinion, 92% of Canna-Pet® customers reported that our hemp products (including our CBD dog treats) helped to relieve dog seizures in dogs or convulsions a moderate amount or a lot.